Rev. John Seniw, Pastor

 North America society in the early 21st century is rather casual in its approach to life.
 Don't allow this prevailing attitude to enter into your Eastern Christian piety.
 There are surely a lot of other areas that could be covered here.
 Much of church etiquette is based on common sense and showing respect for God and others.
 Always remember that you are in church to worship God, the Holy Trinity.
 The priest says, "Approach with fear of God and with faith."
 Let this be the way you approach all of worship.
 If you do, you will probably have good church etiquette.

-Please remember in your prayers those who are sick or infirm in our parish: Ceola Coleman, Helen Mackes, Petro Panczyszyn, Mary Rutskie, Mae Sylvia, George Skomsky, Joan Serafin, Sophie Maliesky, Jack Musser, and Catherine Kalanick who was recently hospitalized.
+Please remember in your prayers those who are sick or infirm in our parish: Ceola Coleman, Helen Mackes, Petro Panczyszyn, Mary Rutskie, Mae Sylvia, Joan Serafin, Sophie Maliesky, Jack Musser, Catherine Kalanick, Gloria Schechterly, and Ann Zinich.